vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 educates publish-workshop
 ```

-This will build an OCI image artefact containing the workshop content files and push it to the local image registry created with the local Kubernetes cluster.
+This will build an OCI image artifact containing the workshop content files and push it to the local image registry created with the local Kubernetes cluster.

 You can then create the workshop environment in the Kubernetes cluster by running: